virtualstaticvoid/ldhdns/doc/dockerhub.md

   virtualstaticvoid/ldhdns:latest
 ```

-Optionally, the network ID, domain name suffix and subdomain label can be configured with environment variables:
+Additionally, the network ID, domain name suffix and subdomain label can be configured with environment variables:

 * `LDHDNS_NETWORK_ID` for docker network name to use.
 The default is `ldhdns`.
 * `LDHDNS_DOMAIN_SUFFIX` for domain name suffix to use.
 The default is `ldh.dns`.
 * `LDHDNS_SUBDOMAIN_LABEL` for label used by containers.
 The default is `dns.ldh/subdomain`.

-**Tip:** If you are using a real domain name, be sure to use a subdomain, such as `ldh`, on the TLD, to avoid any clashes with it's public DNS.
-E.g. Use `ldh.yourdomain.com` on your local development host.
+**Tip:** If you are using a real domain name, be sure to use a subdomain such as `ldh` to avoid any clashes with it's public DNS.
+E.g. Provide `--env LDHDNS_DOMAIN_SUFFIX=ldh.example.com` to the `docker run` command.

-**Please inspect the code in the [`ldhdns` repository][ldhdns] and build the container yourself if you are concerned about security.**
+**Please inspect the code in the [`ldhdns` repository][ldhdns] and build the image yourself if you are concerned about security.**

 ### Your Containers

-To make containers resolvable, add the label "`dns.ldh/subdomain=<subdomain>`" with the desired subdomain to them.
+To make containers resolvable, add the label "`dns.ldh/subdomain=<subdomain>`" with the desired subdomain to use.

 This subdomain will be prepended to the domain name in the `LDHDNS_DOMAIN_SUFFIX` environment variable to form a fully qualified domain name.

-Apply the label to a container using the command line:
+To apply the label to a container using the command line:

 ```
 docker run -it --label "dns.ldh/subdomain=foo" nginx